BobbyShmurner/ULTRAINTERFACE/README.md

 ./Scripts/build.ps1
 ```

-If you have correctly configured `config.ps1`, ULTRAINTERFACE should have been built and installed automatically.
+If you have correctly configured `config.cfg`, ULTRAINTERFACE should have been built and installed automatically.
 Hooray! :D

 To build the example mod, run `build.ps1 -BuildExampleMod` to build and automatically install the Example Mod